SShrike/rustty/README.md

 the majority of TTY's features to the extent that is practical in addition to having an extensive and thorough test suite.

+The documentation can by accessed on my [website](https://shrike.me/tutil).

 ## Features

 Implemented features will be marked with a tick (✔) and unimplemented features